sushantdhiman/node-pool/README.md

     });
   },
   destroy: (connection) => {
     // this function should destroy connection.
-    // pool does not wait for promise (if returned) by this method.
+Pool waits for promise (if returned).
-    // connection is removed from pool in sync and this method is called. connection.end();
+    // connection is removed from pool and this method is called and awaited for. connection.end();
   },
   validate: (connection) => connection.closed !== true,